 The Response from Medical Colleges Countrywide

 The rest could not resist the allure of the big cities.
 Perhaps this is a perfect illustration of the situation surrounding rural medicine.
-For one, these areas are mostly isolated and might not present the best choice for spouses.
+These areas are mostly isolated and might not be the best choice for spouses.
 Secondly, big cities have the advantage of having several professionals and institutions to confer and share resources with.
 Rural areas mostly lack such networks and resources.

-The situation is getting dire; more doctors are retiring only to find that younger counterparts simply have no interest in taking up their former positions.
+The situation is getting dire; more doctors are retiring only to find that younger counterparts are not interested in taking up their former positions.

 The University of Kansas School of Medicine Salina is just one of the forty campuses in the country that have taken the call to action seriously enough.
 It may be a humble start and a small step, but it is a start.
 By placing the campus right in the center of rural Kansas, the university hoped to imbue in their medical students a sense of rural belonging.
 Doing so will let me adjust and adapt to the rigors of daily rural life.